 Let’s Backup Those Photos

-For this reason alone, I use Time Machine because it automatically backs up all my files including all my photos from all my iDevices and my computer.
+For this reason, alone, I use Time Machine because it automatically backs up all my files including all my photos from all my iDevices and my computer.
 I am comforted knowing that if anything happens to my computer, my photos are safely tucked away on my Time Machine backup.

-At Apple ToolBox we believe it best to have backups in more than one location, ideally 2 remote backups (such as cloud backups) and two local backups (such as your local computer and time machine backup on external drive)—we call this the 2X2 backup rule.
+At Apple ToolBox we believe it best to have backups in more than one location, ideally two remote backups (such as cloud backups) and two local backups (such as your local computer and time machine backup on an external drive)—we call this the 2X2 backup rule.
 For backing up your photos and videos from Apple’s native Photos app, nothing beats the ease and simplicity of using Apple’s iCloud Photo Library.

 So let’s get to it!